zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 ColorTemperature = 65535 indicates an invalid value.

 #### ColorMode Attribute
-The ColorMode attribute indicates which attributes are currently determining the color of the device
+The ColorMode attribute indicates which attributes are currently determining the color of the device.
+If either the CurrentHue or CurrentSaturation attribute is implemented, this attribute SHALL also be implemented, otherwise it is optional.
+The value of the ColorMode attribute cannot be written directly
+- it is set upon reception of another command in to the appropriate mode for that command.

+0x00 CurrentHue and CurrentSaturation
+0x01 CurrentX and CurrentY
+0x02 ColorTemperatureMireds

 ### Received